tugberkgoc/foundation-notes/04 Functions and Objects.md

 1. Extend the `Array` object by adding a function `toStr()` that takes an array and turns it into a string.
 You will need to use the [`Array.join()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) function.

-## 3 Custom Object Definitions
+## 3 Object Constructors

 As you have seen from the previous section, each object (String, Number, etc) has its own _prototype_, but what about the custom objects you created?
 It turns out that these also have a prototype, _Object_.
 Any functionality you add to this will get added to _all the objects in your application!_.
 To get round this problem NodeJS has the `new` keyword.
 When this is used we can isolate any changes to the targeted object.
-Specifically when we use the `new` keyword.

-### 3.1 Constructor Functions
+### 3.1 Object Constructor Functions

 Until ECMA6, there wa a way to achieve this by using a **constructor function**.
 Whilst this is not now considered the optimal way to achieve our goal there are so many examples of this approach it is important you understand both the syntax and how it works.
 When we use this approach using the `new` keyword triggers four steps: